Software Technology Parks of India: Electropreneur Park

 STPI has established a joint venture to set up an 'Electropreneur Park' with the India Electronics and Semiconductor Association (IESA).This is aimed at supporting 50 startups working on electronics product designing and development over the next five years.
-The initiative is a subset of the government's 'Make in India' mission, aligned with entrepreneurial and innovation focus.
+The initiative is a subset of the Government's 'Make in India' mission, aligned with entrepreneurial and innovation focus.
 There are currently two Electropreneur parks in New Delhi & Bhubaneswar.

-Next Generation Incubation Scheme (NGIS)

-Next Generation Incubation Scheme (NGIS) is one of the flagship incubation scheme by STPI To build innovative technology products and solutions in an indigenous manner by offering comprehensive support & services to budding start-up ecosystem in India.
-STPI envisioned setting up 21 Centres of Excellence in emerging technology across India to provide proper handholding to the startup ecosystem for building indigenous products and IPR creation.

-STPI - India BPO Promotion Scheme
+India BPO Promotion Scheme

-STPI envisaged under Digital India program launched the India BPO Promotion Scheme (IBPS). this scheme seek to incentivize establishment of 48,300 seats in respect of BPO/ITES operations across India.
+STPI envisaged under Digital India program launched the India BPO Promotion Scheme (IBPS). this scheme seek to incentivise establishment of 48,300 seats in respect of BPO/ITES operations across India.
 STPI is the nodal agency of this scheme under the Ministry of Electronics and Information Technology.
 Director General STPI has announced to launch 48,000 such seats across the country, with a target employment of 72,450 in the sector.
-The government provides financial support of up to Rs 1 lakh per seat under two plans—India BPO Promotion Scheme and North East BPO Promotion Scheme.
-The Scheme is distributed among each State in proportion of State's population with an outlay of Rs.
-493 Crore.
+The Government provides financial support of up to ₹1 lakh per seat under two plans—India BPO Promotion Scheme and North East BPO Promotion Scheme.
+The Scheme is distributed among each State in proportion of State's population with an outlay of ₹493 Crore.
 39,390 employment reported as of April 2021 under the India BPO Promotion Scheme (IBPS).

-Visakhapatnam has created 10,000 jobs under the India BPO Promotion Scheme (IBPS), Andhra Pradesh state got 13,792 seat, out of 45,792 seats in India.
+Visakhapatnam has created 10,000 jobs under the India BPO Promotion Scheme (IBPS), Andhra Pradesh state got 13,792 seat, out of 48,300 seats in India.